Tomato Varieties and

 © Steve Masley…Click IMAGE to Enlarge

-Beefsteak Tomatoes produce large, heavy fruit.
-These are the big, thick, meaty tomatoes that are so prized for sandwiches—and one of the main reasons for growing tomatoes.
+Beefsteak Tomatoes, also called "slicers", produce large, heavy fruit.
+These are the big, thick, meaty tomatoes that are so prized for BLTs.
+Slice them in thick slabs for tomato sandwiches, Caprese Salad, or to top any sandwich in summer, or chop them in big chunks for salads.
 Some varieties reach 6” (15cm) in diameter, and can weigh in from 1-3 lbs (0.45-1.4 kg).

-Beefsteak tomatoes need a longer growing season and more heat than smaller varieties, so they may not be suitable for short-summer or cool-summer gardens.
+Beefsteak tomatoes need a longer growing season and more heat than smaller varieties, so they may not be suitable for short-summer, alpine, or cool-summer gardens.

 Beefsteak Tomato Varieties—'Caspian Pink' is a beautiful, juicy heirloom beefsteak slicing tomato that's my wife's favorite tomato